home-planner-group/.github/profile/README.md

 ## Hi there 👋

 🌍 We are from Germany

-💬 Ask me about anything in the founder [Discussions](https://github.com/felixsteinke/felixsteinke/discussions)
+💬 Ask us about anything in the founder [Discussions](https://github.com/felixsteinke/felixsteinke/discussions)